enthalpy-yan/Color-Texture-Shape/README.md

 Color-Texture-Shape
 ===================

 This repo implements the algorithms to extract the color, texture, and shape features including color histogram, color  correlogram, local binary pattern histogram, and histogram of oriented gradient.
+It also implements four different distance functions include L1, L2, Chi-Square, and the KL-distances, and two similarity functions include Cosine similarity and histogram intersection.

 ##Dependecies: